Male Reproductive System Cancers

 Germ cell cancers are the third most common cancers affecting rangatahi in Aotearoa.

 Disclosure: The information provided in this article is intended for educational purposes only and should not be construed as medical advice.
-Consult a qualified medical professional or your healthcare provider if your are seeking medical advice.
+Consult a qualified medical professional or your healthcare provider if you are seeking medical advice.

 Support

-Discovering you, or a member of your whānau, is facing a a male reproductive system cancer can be really hard.
+Discovering you, or a member of your whānau, is facing a male reproductive system cancer can be really hard.
 A diagnosis of a male reproductive system cancer can result in a range of mixed reactions and life challenges.

 Cancer affects everyone differently.
 That’s why Canteen provides a wide range of free support services to help rangatahi manage the specific challenges they’re dealing with.
 Canteen services and events can help you find ways to cope with what life looks like now you are facing these unexpected challenges.